jingwang/upgradeManager/README.md

 # Upgrade Manager

 The Upgrade Manager is a web application managing software upgrade for registered clients via mqtt.
+It can be used to implement OTA via MQTT

 ## Installation